ryanseghers/wxiv/README.md

 - Maintain pan and zoom when stepping through images.
 - Automatic histogram-based intensity ranging/scaling.
     - Can compute intensity range based on current view or whole image.
-- Render shapes on top of the image from neighbor .geo.csv or .parquet neighbor file, including colors, line thickness, etc. and arbitrary metadata per shape.
+- Render shapes on top of the image from an optional neighbor .geo.csv or .parquet file, including colors, line thickness, etc. and arbitrary metadata per shape.
     - This is relatively optimized in order to handle large numbers of shapes.
     - Select which shapes are rendered using metadata values.
 - Show shape metadata on mouse-over the rendered shape.